SeanP004/tomcat-efoods-site/B2B/README.txt

         key                 # Agreed secret key with authenticate service xslt                # The URL to xml template to format the files output

 Scheduler
 ------------------------------

-The below is the explaination for the setup of a scheduler
+Below is a brief instruction for setting up a scheduled task.

 For Windows: